ahmedsomaa/mobile-systems/README.md

    1.4 [Exercise 4](./exercises//exercise-4/README.md) - A simple app to store and retrieve data locally using AsyncStorage.

+   1.5 [Exercise 5](./exercises//exercise-5/README.md) - A simple app to create a map app.

 2. **Assignments**

    2.1 [Assignment 1](./assignments/assignment-1/README.md) - A simple app to navigate between two screen using Bottom Tabs Navigator.